 If you want to take advantage of the natural hardiness of cacti in this dry environment, this desert landscaping idea will help.
 Raised beds will help to keep cacti spikes away from your pets and kids, and they require very little maintenance to grow and thrive once you plant them.
 They can add a lot of height to your yard, and you can mix and match different species to create beautiful designs.

-If you want to use this desert landscaping idea to create a focal point, put a raised bed in the center of your garden and lay the rest of your flowers and plants out to lead to it.
+If you want to use this desert landscaping idea to create a focal point, put a raised bed in the center of your garden and lay the rest of your flowers and native plants out to lead to it.
 You can also use raised beds to frame in your yard or walkway while keeping the cacti out of direct reach.
 Raised borders using these beds can also keep pests out of your garden or create a natural fence.

 Raised beds give you the chance to mix your own potting soil to create one that will feed the plants and make them thrive.